Beautyrest Silver BRS900 Mattress Review

 Motion Dissipation

 The Beautyrest Silver offers decent motion dissipation.
-As a spring mattress, it doesn't isolate movement like all-foam mattresses, but it has pocket coils, which transfer less movement compared with continuous coils.
+As a spring mattress, it doesn't isolate movement as well as all-foam mattresses, but it features pocket coils, which transfer less movement compared to continuous coils.
 When your partner rolls over, you'll feel some motion in the lumbar and head areas.
 However, it dissipates quickly, so you won't wake up with every little movement.

 Pros